3 Reasons Why Couples Really Fight

 It has been researched and observed that couples that lacked communication were the ones that fought the most.

-Not only do they make men and women argue a lot more, but also make them feel disconnected.
+Not only do they make partners argue a lot more, but they also make them feel disconnected.
 You no longer understand your spouse.
 Their perceptions become unknown to you, and yours become unfamiliar to them.
 Things start to become superficial and weaken your ties.

 Thus, make sure to have great communication with your spouse.